School life at Stonyhurst College

-This article describes some of the unique features of Stonyhurst College, a Jesuit school in Lancashire, England.

 School Organisation

 The Playroom System

-Unlike most British senior independent schools, Stonyhurst is organised horizontally by year groups (known as playrooms) rather than vertically by houses, although the girls are also split into junior and senior houses.
+Stonyhurst differs from most British senior independent schools in that it is organised horizontally by year groups, known as “playrooms,” rather than vertically by houses.
+However, the girls are also divided into junior and senior houses.
 Each playroom has an assigned playroom master, with each cohort moving through the playrooms, having a sequence of playroom masters (rather than a single housemaster).

 All of the accommodation for boarders is contained within the college, under a single roof, with separate areas for each playroom.

 Currently, Stonyhurst has the following playrooms, following the Roman order of learning (from Elements upwards):